 The Fund is authorized to issue an unlimited number of transferable, redeemable units, issuable in such classes as the Manager may determine, which evidence the proportionate ownership interest of a Unitholder in the capital of the Fund.
-Initially, only Class A Units and Class F Units have been authorized for issuance and the Fund is authorized to issue an unlimited number of Class A Units and an unlimited number of Class F Units.
+Initially, only Class A Units, Class F Units and Class P Units have been authorized for issuance and the Fund is authorized to issue an unlimited number of Class A Units, an unlimited number of Class F Units and an unlimited number of Class P Units.